Peer-Review Workshop for Regional RIS3 in Novi Sad (RS)

 - To better understand how to incorporate transnational cooperation in RIS3.

-The workshops was started with a panel discussion on transnational R&I cooperation.
+The workshops began with a panel discussion on transnational R&I cooperation.

 Agenda and Presentations